-Now Datsun learnt that very cheap looking cars won’t sell.
-The Go didn’t even had an extra button to control the passenger window.
+Now Datsun learned that very cheap looking cars won’t sell.
+The Go didn’t even have an extra button to control the passenger window.
 It was that terribly stripped down.
 So it has decided to give it another shot, this time with a seemingly better product.
 Let’s start with the good bits.
 This “tall boy design” as Datsun likes to call it, makes getting in and out very easy.
 Also, the seating position is quite high which helps in overall visibility.

-The obvious part is, the redi Go is built on the same platform as Kwid, and also shares the same 800 CC engine.
+The obvious part is, the redi Go is built on the same platform as Kwid, and also shares the same 800 cc engine.
 Numbers are the same too.
 Good thing is, even with the AC turned on, the car pulls off nice and easy without any problem.
 Which surprised me because I was expecting otherwise.
 It’s worth mentioning that the AC is quite powerful as well.
 There’s also a useful MID display with gear shift indicator.